charlesc90/Dell-PowerEdge-ipmitool/README.md

 # Dell-Poweredge-ipmitool

-bash scripts for manually controlling fan speed on Dell PowerEdge Servers Please note that the fans will run at 100% until you run the fans20.sh script.
+bash scripts for manually controlling fan speed on Dell PowerEdge Servers.
+Please note that the fans will run at 100% until you run the fans20.sh script.
 I am working on making the script run at boot.